Your Cart

 While the anabolic window may be longer than previously thought, you can still support muscle protein synthesis and recovery by eating within a couple hours of exercising.
 This approach also has the benefit of taming your appetite and promoting already healthy blood sugar levels, leading to less hunger and lethargy.

 After a workout, it's important to refuel your body with the nutrients it needs to recover and repair.
+This can include some optimal workout supplements.

 • Whole-grain carbohydrates: Oats, brown rice, quinoa, buckwheat, etc.